ethanabrooks/dissertation/policy-iteration.typ

     rollout by alternately predicting transitions and selecting actions.
 Q-value estimates are discounted sums of rewards.
 The action is chosen greedily with respect to Q-values.
-Both state/reward prediction and next action selection use trajectories from // $\Buffer$
+Both state/reward prediction and next action selection use trajectories from $Buffer$
     to create prompts for the LLM.
-Changes to the content of // $\Buffer$ change the prompts that the LLM receives, allowing the model to improve its behavior over time.
+Changes to the content of $Buffer$ change the prompts that the LLM receives, allowing the model to improve its behavior over time.
   ],